NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 51.5 points only twice this season.
+- NC State has combined with its opponents to score more than 51.5 points just twice this season.

 - In 83.3% of Miami's games this season (5/6), the teams combined to score more than Saturday's over/under of 51.5.

-- Saturday's over/under is 13.1 points lower than the two team's combined 64.6 points per game average.
+- The two teams combine to score 64.6 points per game, 13.1 more than the over/under in this contest.

-- The 44.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 51.5 total in this contest.
+- This contest's total is 7.2 points greater than the 44.3 these two squads combine to allow per game this season.

 - The Wolf Pack and their opponents have scored an average of 52.5 points per game in 2021, 1.0 more than Saturday's total.